-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 }

-Once the user’s authentication data has been stored in KV, we need to associate the user with that data.
-To do this, we’ll set a cookie, setting the value to the encrypted
+Once the user’s authentication data has been stored in KV, you need to associate the user with that data.
+To do this, set a cookie, setting the value to the encrypted

-id string we just defined.
+id string you just defined.

-This cookie will be used as we fill out the
+This cookie will be used as you fill out the

-verify function defined earlier in the tutorial, and we’ll set it to expire in a day (though this is easily customizable to your application’s needs).
-To persist this cookie, we’ll return an object containing some data for a Response instance, redirecting the user via an HTTP 302 response to the
+.
+Set the cookie to expire in a day (though this is easily customizable to your application’s needs).
+To persist this cookie, return an object containing some data for a Response instance, redirecting the user via an HTTP

 / path, with a